-(5) A person is denied a deduction for an amount of expenditure or loss to the extent to which it is incurred in deriving non-resident passive income of the kind referred to in section RF 2(3) (Non-resident passive income).
+(4) A person is denied a deduction for an amount of expenditure or loss to the extent to which it is incurred in deriving income from employment.
+This rule is called the employment limitation.
+(5) A person is denied a deduction for an amount of expenditure or loss to the extent to which it is incurred in deriving non-resident passive income of the kind referred to in section RF 2(3) (Nonresident passive income).
 This rule is called the withholding tax limitation.